Power (Sharon O'Neill song)

-"Power" is a song by New Zealand singer songwriter Sharon O'Neill.
+"Power" is a song by New Zealand singer-songwriter Sharon O'Neill.
 The song was released in July 1984.
 It was the final single release of O'Neill's on the CBS label.
 The song peaked at number 36 in Australia.

-At the 1985 Australian pop music awards, "Power" won Best Female Performance in a Video.
+At the 1985 Australian pop music awards, O'Neill won the award for Best Female Performance in a Video for her performance in the video for "Power".